 nBB ≤0.9 * S, whichever is the lowest

 For vehicles subject to paragraph 1.1. of this Annex, the manufacturer shall take measures to achieve an acceleration aWOT_ASEP within the acceleration control range.

+For vehicles subject to paragraph 1.1. of this Annex, the manufacturer shall take measures to achieve an acceleration within the control range in such a way that each test point P1 to P4 as specified in paragraph 2.4. of this Annex reaches the given target speed within the specified tolerance.

 Table 1 in Appendix 1 to Annex 3 provides examples for valid measures to enable a test condition within the above specified acceleration boundaries.
 Any measure used by manufacturer for the above-mentioned purposes shall be documented in the test report.

 Vehicle speed VBB_ASEP: